 Welcome to today's edition of the Rush 24-7 podcast.

-And you go to the story, it's an ABC story, uh credible but not specific threat of new terrorist attack.
+And you go to the story, it's an ABC story, credible but not specific threat of new terrorist attack.

-Officials in Europe, U.S. on high alert for commando style raids after capture of suspected German terrorists.
+Officials in Europe, U.S. on high alert for commando-style raids after capture of suspected German terrorists.

-Uh is this something really to be concerned about?
+Is this something really to be concerned about?

 I thought the president said we could absorb that kind of thing.

-Uh we can absorb he did say this.
+Well, he did say this.

 In fact, we had a soundbite yesterday.

-I didn't get to it, but Woodward was on Good Morning America.
+But Woodward was on Good Morning America.

-Sixty minutes blew him off this time.
+60 Minutes blew him off this time.

-So he had to go with a farm team, Diane Sawyer out there, and she asked him about this.
+So he had to go with a farm team, Diane Sawyer, out there, and she asked him about this.

 And Woodward said, I kind of sat up straight.

-I I didn't quite know what uh what what that meant.
+I didn't quite know what that meant.

-Well, we all know what it means.
+Well, we all knows what it means.

-It means we can absorb another terrorist, it's not that big a deal.
+It means we can absorb another terrorist hit.

 We have to raise taxes on the rich.